Characters: Warhammer 40000 Tyranids

 - Legacy Character: On a meta-level.
 Old One Eye's ability to regenerate and its unique crab-like crushing claws became standardly available biomorphs in all subsequent editions.

 - Put on a Bus: Old One Eye was removed as a playable model in the 4th edition codex, under the logic that a Hive Mind race shouldn't have special characters.

 - Wound That Will Not Heal: The empty eye-socket and exposed skull-patch from its first "death" is seemingly the only thing it can't regenerate.

 The closest thing that the Swarm has to a true face, the Swarmlord is an ancient and incredibly powerful Hive Tyrant that is brought into being whenever the Hive Mind requires a greater level of tactical wealth and raw leadership than an ordinary Hive Tyrant can provide.
 If the Swarmlord dies, it is simply reincarnated again, and in this way it can be summoned to the aid of any hivefleet that ever needs its aid.

-Cool Sword: Four unique serrated blades of organic bone/chitin sculpted around living crystals from outside of the galaxy in which the game is set.
+- Cool Sword: Four unique serrated blades of organic bone/chitin sculpted around living crystals from outside of our galaxy.

 The Doom of Malan'tai

 The Doom was a mutant Zoanthrope who was instrumental in the destruction of the Eldar Craftworld Malan'tai, by sneaking into the Infinity Circuit and devouring the spirits of the deceased Eldar trapped within.
 Its fate after that battle is unknown.